akimd/vcsn/doc/weightsets.rst

 .. function:: value_t zero() const

-   Return the weight that is neutral for the addition.
+   Return the weight that is the identity element for the addition.

 .. function:: value_t unit() const

-   Return the weight that is neutral for the multiplication.
+   Return the weight that is the identity element for the multiplication.

 .. function:: bool is_zero(const value_t v) const